macports/mpbb/ReadMe.txt

 When the OS version is updated, both mproot.dmg and mproot.dmg.shadow should be deleted so they can be rebuilt.
-Any time you want to clean out the MacPorts stuff within the chroot but not rebuild the entire environment, you can delete just mproot.dmg.shadow, to start from scratch.
-Note if you want to rebuild MacPorts, mpab has a rebuildmp target to do just that.
+Any time you want to clean out the built MacPorts within the chroot but not rebuild the entire environment, you can delete just mproot.dmg.shadow, to start from scratch.
+Note if you want to rebuild MacPorts program and libraries, mpab has a rebuildmp target to do just that.

 Todo